 Real estate auctions have long been an effective way for investors to get a good deal on property.
 Nowadays, however, this way of acquiring real estate is not only popular among deep-pocketed business people but also among ordinary people searching for a new home at a bargain price.

 In the era of digitalization, live auctions, which historically took place at local courthouses and other locations chosen by auctioneers, are actively migrating online.

 New real estate auction solutions help both investors and ordinary homebuyers quickly and painlessly find attractive foreclosed, bank-owned, and short-sale properties and bid on them.

 Take Auction.com (a Ten-X company), for example.
 Auction.com is a US-based auction marketplace that focuses solely on foreclosed and bank-owned properties.
 To date, this platform boasts $39 billion in sales, 4.4 million registered buyers, and 329,000 properties sold.

-In this article, we talk about how to create an auction website or mobile app as a standalone solution and how to add auction functionality to your existing real estate platform.
+In this article, we talk about how to create a real estate auction website or mobile app as a standalone solution and how to add auction functionality to your existing real estate platform.

 What property auction platforms usually offer

-Typically, house auction services like Xome, Auction.com, and AuctionFox offer the following types of properties:
+Typically, house auction services like Xome and Auction.com offer the following types of properties:

 1) Short-sale properties.
 In real estate, a short sale is a property sale initiated by a homeowner (usually a distressed borrower) in an attempt to sell their house for less than the outstanding mortgage on it.
 This move is usually required for a borrower to pay their debt to a lender.
 Unlike other types of sales, a short sale can benefit both the lender and the borrower: it allows the lender to avoid repossessing property in foreclosure (which is expensive and time-consuming) while making it possible for the borrower to avoid harm to their credit and sometimes even bankruptcy.